stefanfranzen/javascript-bookmarklets/README.md

 Javascript booklets is just one little piece in that puzzle.

-## Prerequisites

-- Created your custom javascript-booklet, inspired by this repositorys examples
-- Google Chrome installed (I will not cover other browsers)
-- Show bookmarks bar activated

-## Installation of booklets

-- Right-click your bookmarks bar and choose `"Add folder"` and name it "Booklets"
-- Right-click on your folder and choose `"Add Page"`, a popup will open
-- Describe shortly what your javascript booklets does in `"Name"`
-- Paste your javascript-booklet-code into `"URL"`

-## Usage

-- Browse to the page you want to run your javascript-booklet on
-- Click on your new fancy booklet button

 ## Contribution

 I appreciate anyone filing ideas for scripts as an issue, or submitting your own scripts as pull requests.
 Wether it's a single actions or a complete suite of actions, all contributions or feedback are welcome.